How Far Back Can the IRS Go for Unfiled Taxes?

 • Auditing your tax return — Three years after you file, or six years in cases with extreme tax understatements.

-• Assessing a tax against you — Three years after the filing deadline or three years after you file, whichever is later.
+• Assessing a tax against you — Generally, three years after the filing deadline or three years after you file, whichever is later, unless there is a larger understatement and then it can be six years.

 • Collecting an unpaid tax — 10 years after the tax was assessed.